What Clients Say

 Chris has made great contributions to my productivity as well as the overall productivity of my lab over the past twelve years.
 His consulting on both tactical and strategic matters can make a significant difference in a scientist’s career.
 I heartily recommend him.

-—David C. Page, MD, Director, Whitehead Institute for Biomedical Research (MIT).
+—David C. Page, MD, former President/Director, Whitehead Institute for Biomedical Research (MIT).
 Howard Hughes Investigator, Member, National Academy of Sciences and Institute of Medicine.

 I recommend Still Point professional coaching with Chris Edwards.
 He offers practical solutions to problems with time management, staff relations, bureaucracy, communication with superiors and peers, contract issues, infrastructure resources and financial matters… From personal experience, I confidently endorse his services.